 However, it is difficult to imagine that the outcome would have differed greatly even if the drastic monetary easing that eventually took place had been decided at an earlier point in time.
-Monetary easing alone would not have been able to make things much better without having devised a fundamental cure for the non-performing asset problem, which was hindering the smooth functioning of financial intermediation, as the deviation between monetary base and M2+CDs indicates.
-As described earlier in this paper, the magnitude of the non-performing asset problem in the aftermath of the bursting of the bubble was unprecedented.
+Monetary easing alone would not have been able to make things much better without having devised a fundamental cure for the nonperforming-asset problem, which was hindering the smooth functioning of financial intermediation, as the deviation between monetary base and M2+CDs indicates.
+As described earlier in this paper, the magnitude of the nonperforming-asset problem in the aftermath of the bursting of the bubble was unprecedented.
 If one takes into account the significant role this problem played in prolonging the stagnation, it seems obvious that there was a limit to the extent to which monetary policy would have been capable of stimulating the economy on its own.
-What the US experience in the early 1990s tells us is that the disposal of non-performing assets played a role as important in supporting the economy as the monetary easing that pushed the short-term interest rate down to zero.
+What the U.S. experience in the early 1990s tells us is that the disposal of nonperforming assets played a role as important in supporting the economy as the monetary easing that pushed the real short-term interest rate down to zero.

-As we examine in detail in the next chapter, it was considered in Japan that the cost of pursuing a fundamental cure for the non-performing asset problem in a phase of recession would have been enormous, and, as a result, both the government and the BOJ decided to implement a series of fiscal and monetary stimulus measures, which they considered easier to enforce in the short run.
-In retrospect, one can say that Japan has opted to absorb the impacts of the shock, with the aid of macroeconomic policy and prudential policy, over a lengthy period.
-Any assessment of this choice, however, has to take carefully into account, first, whether or not it would have been possible to accelerate the adjustment process, and second, what were the costs and benefits of prolonging the adjustment phase.
+As we examine in detail in the next chapter, it was considered in Japan that the cost of pursuing a fundamental cure for the nonperforming-asset problem in a phase of recession would have been enormous, and, as a result, both the government and the BOJ decided to implement a series of fiscal and monetary stimulus measures, which they considered easier to enforce in the short run.
+In retrospect, one can recover, recollecting their experience of the Plan for Remodeling the Japanese Archipelago."